The Single Child Care Subsidy

 In situations where a child care provider charges less than the maximum hourly cap set by the government, families receive the subsidy as the applicable percentage of the fee charged, and when a service charges more than the hourly cap, families have to pay the gap between what the subsidy covers and what the provider charges.

-The Australian Government has developed a Family Child Care Subsidy Estimator, which you can use to work out how much subsidy you will be entitled to under the new system.
+We have developed a Child Care Subsidy Calculator, which you can use to estimate the level of subsidy your family may be entitled to receive.